-Deploy in vSphere ESXi¶
+Deploy in VMware vSphere ESXi (vCenter API)¶

-PREREQUISITE: The following table lists the VNFM-required administrative VMware vSphere ESXi 6.5 environment components and guidelines that must exist PRIOR to creating a VNFM instance in your VMware project.
+PREREQUISITE: The following table lists the VNFM-required administrative VMware vSphere ESXi (vCenter) 6.5 environment components and guidelines that must exist PRIOR to creating a VNFM instance in your VMware project.

 Verify that the following networks exist in your VIM.
 Click the following component links to learn more about using VMware vSphere ESXi, version 6.5:

 Component Description Distributed Switch or Standard Virtual Switch You must create seven separate networks.
 You can create them however you want; using Distributed Switch, VLANs, and Distributed Port Group, or create a Standard Virtual Switch, and assign as many uplinks as you want.
 The only requirement is that you create seven, separated networks for the required pre-existing networks.
 Network Protocol Profile IPv4 Configuration

 A network protocol profile contains a pool of IPv4 addresses for use by vApps.
 When you create a network protocol profile, you set up its IPv4 configuration.